 My hopes for AFCNA include continued progress of robust, contemporary supportive systems that enable FCNs to be well equipped to move into the next decade with relevance and passion.
 I truly believe FCNs offer what everyone in the community wants and the government needs!
 The church wants to utilise its people’s gifts effectively and nurses want to be used for God’s kingdom work.
 Clients benefit more than anyone, because they experience Christ’s love through the FCNs caring service.
 My hope is that with God’s guiding hand, AFCNA can become firmly established as an integral part of Australia’s caring community

-My hope for AFCNA in 2021 is that we will continue to see more churches and nurses embrace Faith Community Nursing because it has such potential to help people with chronic conditions to self-manage and live abundant lives!
+My passion for AFCNA is to see churches build faith community care ministries and nurses embrace Faith Community Nursing because it has such potential to help people with chronic conditions to self-manage and live abundant lives!
 (It will also save our health system a lot of money!)
 I’m responsible for AFCNA’s Digital Strategy.